-Case Management Conferences, Pre-motion Conferences, Pre-trial Conferences
+Case Management, Pre-motion, Pre-trial and Settlement Conferences

-No one may have access to an audio recording of a case management conference, pre-motion conference or pre-trial conference.
+No one may have access to an audio recording of a case management conference, pre-motion conference, pre-trial conference or settlement conference.
 These proceedings involve obligations of confidentiality which are supported by a limit on their access.